lekhrajdinkar/lekhrajdinkar/README.md

 ## 🚀 About Me

-🎯 **Solution Engineer | Platform Engineer | Data Engineer**
+🎯 **Solution Engineer (10+ years)**
+🎓 blended role: Platform Engineer and Data Engineer
-🔧 Building scalable, secure, and observable systems with a DevOps mindset
+🔧 Building scalable, secure, and observable systems with a DevOps, finOps, gitOps, DevSecOps and Agile mindset
-🌍 Passionate about distributed systems, platform tooling, and developer productivity
+🌍 Passionate about distributed systems, platform tooling, Data Pipeline and GenAI 🔷 Continous learner

 ---